 Choosing a Type of Therapy:

-No matter what type of therapy a therapist uses, it is crucial to determine what fits an individual’s personality and their presenting symptoms.
-It is also important to ensure that the therapist utilizing psychodynamic therapy is qualified.
-Qualification should include their background, education, certification, licensing, and their areas of expertise.
-Change does not happen over night and is not one sided.
-An individual must put the work in with their therapist in order to make changes that they are seeking.
-The therapist’s job is not to “fix” the individual or make unpleasant situations go away.
-Psychodynamic therapy elevates the presenting symptoms but also improves an individual’s self-esteem, and a better use of their own talents and abilities, and an improved capacity for developing and maintaining more satisfying relationships.
+No matter what type of therapy a relationship therapist uses, it is crucial to determine what fits an individual’s personality and their presenting symptoms.
+Psychodynamic therapy elevates the presenting symptoms but also improves an individual’s self-esteem, and better use of their own talents and abilities, and an improved capacity for developing and maintaining more satisfying relationships.